 Some children with eczema miss many school days due to infection, hospital appointments and skin flares.

-We work with schools to help them understand the impact of eczema on a child and what a school can do to help.
+We work with schools to help them understand the impact of eczema on a child or young person and what a school can do to help.
 We also support parents/carers when their child is struggling at school.
 We can help a family identify small changes that could be made at school to make a big difference to their child’s ability to learn and participate.

 How we support schools and parents/carers: